htcondor/htcondor/docs/classad-attributes/job-classad-attributes.rst

     ``STATISTICS_WINDOW_SECONDS``.

 :classad-attribute:`RecentBlockWriteKbytes`.
-    The integer number of disk blocks read for this job over the previous time interval defined by configuration variable ``STATISTICS_WINDOW_SECONDS``.
+    The integer number of KiB written to disk for this job over the previous time interval defined by configuration variable ``STATISTICS_WINDOW_SECONDS``.